How to Make Life’s Hardest Decisions: 3 Decision Making Methods to Solve Dilemmas

-- Which option would you want to be living in 1 year into the future?
+- Which option would you want to be living a year from today?
 Why?

 (If you wish, redo the exercise with two different time frames: (b) Three years (c) Five years.
 You should get the same answer.
 If not, try to understand why.)

 Perhaps you are contemplating over a career move right now.
 You are considering Option A, to continue in your day job which you aren’t crazy about, and Option B, to start your business.
 You intuitively know Option B is the best path for you, but you’re fearful of the downsides it may bring (such as temporary loss of income, initial challenges faced when creating a start-up, and so on).

 By using the Fast Forward Method, you can immediately see what your life would be like if you went with Option A (continue your day job), as compared to Option B (start your business).